evanwalsh/coop/README.md

     group.agenda

-It returns a Coop::Agenda object, with all the data.
-Yeah.
-Also, all the group's user agendas are accessible, along with the authenticated user's agenda.
-Just check out `group.user_agendas` and `group.my_agenda`
+It returns a Coop::Agenda object, with `.global`, `.users`, `.user`, which will give you the group's agenda, all the user's individual agendas, and the authenticated user's agenda, respectively.

 ### The rest of the API